-During an FST, you will be asked to perform a number of acts to demonstrate that you can control your body.
+During an FST, you will be directed to perform a number of acts to demonstrate that you can control your body.
 A failure on an FST can be used as evidence that you were operating your vehicle while under the influence of drugs or alcohol, even if you do not complete a BAC test.

 Disputing Evidence During a DUI Case in California

 As you can see, you can face multiple forms of evidence if you are accused of a DUI in California.
 Fortunately, a DUI lawyer in Los Angeles can take steps to dispute this evidence.
-Your lawyer may work to show that:
+Your criminal defense lawyer may work to show that:

 - You were stopped without reasonable cause

 - Your sobriety tests were administered improperly

 - You were not impaired at the time of your arrest

 Field sobriety tests are often inconclusive.
 Some people are able to pass them even with a high blood alcohol content, while others with no alcohol in their system at all may fail.

 If you failed an FST, your DUI lawyer can help cast doubts on the results.
 They might accomplish this by showing that you were tired at the time of the incident or that you have a medical condition that impaired your ability to successfully pass the test, such as an inner ear problem.
 They may also be able to show that the directions from the officer were unclear.